csd81/LP/0tutorial/chapters/xx05a.md

 }
 ```

-The solution should be exactly the same as before again, for the same data file.
+The solution should be exactly the same as before for the same data file.
 But now, some of the redundancy has been eliminated from the model section.
 Unfortunately, the parameter for the total amounts consumed **cannot be used** in the constraints where it appears first.
 More on that later.

 -----